sudhof/politeness/README.md

 We release this code hoping that others will use and improve on our work.

-NOTE: If you use this API in your work please send an email to cristiand@cs.stanford.edu so we can add you to our list of users.
+NOTE: If you use this API in your work please send an email to cristian@cs.cornell.edu so we can add you to our list of users.
 Thanks!

 **Further resources:**

-    Info about our work: http://www.mpi-sws.org/~cristian/Politeness.html
+    Info about our work: http://www.cs.cornell.edu/~cristian/Politeness.html

-    A web interface to the politeness model: http://politeness.mpi-sws.org/
+    A web interface to the politeness model: http://politeness.cornell.edu/

-    The Stanford Politeness Corpus: http://www.mpi-sws.org/~cristian/Politeness_files/Stanford_politeness_corpus.zip
+    The Stanford Politeness Corpus: http://www.cs.cornell.edu/~cristian/Politeness_files/Stanford_politeness_corpus.zip

 **Using this API you can:**